Dongfeng eπ 007: Markets

-In the summer of 2024, the eπ 007 was presented in Spain, the Netherlands, Switzerland and Italy, but the presentation consisted exclusively of a demonstration of the car.
-Sales are expected to begin in Europe in Q1 2025.
+In the middle of 2024, the eπ 007 was presented in Spain, the Netherlands, Switzerland and Italy, but the presentation consisted exclusively of a demonstration of the car.
+Sales are expected to begin in Europe in the first quarter of 2025.

 Belarus

 The Belarus is the first export country where eπ 007 sales began.
-The official premiere of the liftback took place in Minsk on October 2, 2024, immediately after which the cars became available for order.
+The official premiere of the liftback took place in Minsk on 2 October 2024, immediately after which the cars became available for order.

+Malaysia

+The Dongfeng 007 was launched in Malaysia on 5 February 2026, with two variants: Premium RWD and Prime AWD, both variants powered with a 73.48 kWh battery.

+New Zealand

+Launched in April 2026 as Dongfeng 007, priced at NZD54,990 for the Long Range rear drive model and NZD59,990 for the Performance all wheel drive version.

 Singapore

-Sold as the Dongfeng 007, it was launched on October 18, 2025.
-2 variants were launched, a 200kW and 400kW model both sporting a slightly updated 73.48kWh battery.
+Sold as the Dongfeng 007, it was launched on 18 October 2025.
+At launch, two variants were available, a 200 kW and 400 kW model both powered with a 73.48 kWh battery.
 It is the second Dongfeng EV to be sold after the Dongfeng Box.

-It is also reported that a lower power model will be launched later on according to the local distributor.
+The 99 kW variant with a 58.35 kWh battery was later launched on 29 October 2025.